-You can apply to the council for permission to have a dropped kerb (vehicle crossover) installed on the road adjacent to your property.
+You can apply to the council for permission to have a dropped kerb (vehicle crossover) installed to provide vehicle access to your property.

 It is illegal to drive over the pavement unless there is a vehicle crossover.
-You must read the dropped kerb application guidance before you apply.
+You must read the policy, terms and conditions before you apply.